BSL Launch Recite Me assistive technology myaccountMyAccount login image

 What is personal information

 This is information that identifies you as a living, private individual or could do so if combined with other information.
 The UK General Data Protection Regulation (UK GDPR)) describes this personal information as "personal data".
 Personal information could be held electronically or in another format such as paper.
-Examples of personal information are information about Council Tax payers, school pupils, social work clients, council housing tenants etc.
+Examples of personal information include information about council tax payers, school pupils, social work clients and council housing tenants.

 What information we hold about people